deltastreaminc/dbt-deltastream/README.md

 - `url`: DeltaStream API URL (default: https://api.deltastream.io/v2)
 - `timezone`: Timezone for operations (default: UTC)
 - `session_id`: Custom session identifier for debugging
+- `compute_pool`: Compute pool name to be used if any else use the default compute pool (for models that require one)

 - `role`: User role
 - `store`: target default store name